huxaiphaer/prodapt/README.md

 Finally, you can the weather updates via the endpoint below :

 **NOTE**:
-- _You need to provide a Bearer token to the endpoint before accessing the endpoints below._
+- _You need to provide a Bearer token to the endpoints before accessing them_

 ```
  http://127.0.0.1:8000/api/v1/weatherforecast/